Krushnal121/Sanvaad/README.md

 ✨ **Engaging Content:**
 Discover articles that encourage meaningful dialogue and offer fresh insights into various subjects.

-🔍 **Search Functionality:**
-Effortlessly find content by using our intuitive search feature.

 📰 **Latest Updates:**
 Stay informed about the latest blog posts and updates through our dynamic feed.

 ## How to Use

-1. Visit our website at [sanvaad.com](https://www.sanvaad.com).
+1. Visit our website by cloning the Repo.
 2. Explore different blog categories to find topics that interest you.
 3. Read, engage, and join the conversation by leaving comments.